 We at the Crowd Intelligence Lab are excited to be accepting applications for paid Summer 2019 internships at Virginia Tech’s Arlington, VA campus, funded by the National Science Foundation‘s Research Experiences for Undergraduates (REU) program.

 About the internship

 Interns will contribute to exciting research projects that develop their technical skills, independent thinking, and creativity, and provide excellent preparation for graduate studies or careers in research and development.
 Current projects focus on combining crowdsourcing with artificial intelligence to support investigations, verifying or debunking photos posted on social media, and identifying the names of people in historical photos.

 Each intern will be matched with an experienced mentor and a project team.
-He or she will also have the opportunity to interact with faculty and students from the Crowd Lab, the Discovery Analytics Center, and the Hume Center for National Security and Technology (including CyberLeaders), all based at our Arlington campus.
+He or she will also have the opportunity to interact with faculty and students from the Crowd Lab, the Discovery Analytics Center, and the Hume Center for National Security and Technology.
 Additionally, our location in the heart of the National Capital Region, future home of Amazon’s HQ2 and Virginia Tech’s $1 billion Innovation Campus and a few Metro stops to downtown Washington, DC, provides numerous opportunities for engaging with professionals in government, business, and non-profit sectors.

 Interns will also receive a generous stipend, funded by the National Science Foundation, to support their living expenses in the Washington, DC area.